rodrigobaron/qafs/README.md

 ## Get Started

-Installing the python package thought pip:
+Installing the python package through pip:

 ```bash
 $ pip install qafs
 ```

 Bellow is an example of usage **qafs** where we'll create a feature store and register `numbers` feature and an `squared` feature transformation.
-First we need import the packages and create the feature store, for this example we are using sqlite database and persisting the features in a disk location:
+First we need import the packages and create the feature store, for this example we are using sqlite database and persisting the features in the filesystem:

 ```python
 import qafs